matthewayoob/Naive_Bayes_Email_Classifier/README.md

 # Naive Bayes Email Classifier

-ABOUT THE DATA --
 Inside the 'data' folder, the emails are separated into 'train' and 'test' data.
 Each of these folders has nested 'spam' and 'ham' folders, each of which has a collection of emails as txt files.
 You will only use the emails in the 'train' folder to train your